 Fortunately, infections after surgery are rare events.
 If they do occur, most are treated with antibiotics and resolve.
-In cases where the implant itself becomes infected, additional surgery is required and the breast implant may need to be removed.
+In cases where the implant itself becomes infected, additional surgery is required and the breast implant may need to be removed from the breasts.
 After waiting at least 3 months, the implant generally can be replaced.

 Bottoming Out: Bottoming out refers to a descent of the implants below their normal position.
 The breast implant should sit directly behind the nipple.
 The implant usually starts off too high after surgery.
 Over time, the implant drops to a position that is ideal.
 The breast fold generally supports the implant.
 In some cases the implant drops below the fold and creates a new, lower fold.
 Bottoming out is often seen in very large implants that are not supported after surgery.
 Early stages of bottoming out can be corrected with certain bras.
 Advanced cases must be corrected with surgery.
 Surgery entails the creation of a new fold.

 Visit Us at our Los Angeles Office for a Complimentary Consultation

 Dr. Neavin’s goal is to offer patients the best breast augmentation Los Angeles has to offer.
 If you are interested in discussing your options for a breast augmentation procedure, please don’t hesitate to contact Artisan of Beauty© at: 310-858-8811.